MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-region-availability-service-limits.md

 ### Service limits

-This following table lists the built-in limits for the embedded version of insights in Customer Service Hub, Customer Service workspace, and Omnichannel for Customer Service.
+The following table lists the built-in limits for the embedded version of insights in Customer Service Hub, Customer Service workspace, and Omnichannel for Customer Service.

 | Area | Limits | Notes |
 | ------------ | ------------- | ----------------- |